 Mr. Schutz has been active in Republican Party politics for several years.
 He is a former Chair of the Finance Committee for the State of Minnesota Republican Party.
-He also serves on the finance committees of several candidates and office holders including Governor Tim Pawlenty's.
+He has also served on the finance committees of several candidates and office holders including that of Governor Tim Pawlenty.

-Mr. Schutz is a partner in the law firm of Robins, Kaplan, Miller & Ciresi L.L.P. where he is the Chair of the National IP and Technology Litigation Group, Managing Partner of the New York office, and a member of the firmís Executive Board.
+Mr. Schutz is the Chair of the National IP and Technology Litigation Group, Managing Partner of the New York office, and a member of the firm's Executive Board.
 Mr. Schutz is a Fellow of the American College of Trial Lawyers and is listed in The Best Lawyers in America.
 He has also been named by Lawdragon as one of the 500 Leading Lawyers in America and by Intellectual Asset Magazine as one of the 300 Leading IP Strategists in the world.
 In 2008 the National Law Journal named Mr. Schutz to its annual list of the Top 10 Winning Litigators in the United States.
 Mr. Schutz is a frequent lecturer and author on topics related to litigation and trials and he is often quoted in the business and legal press.
 He has also appeared on the NBC Nightly News and the CBS Morning News.

-Mr. Schutz specializes in complex technology litigation and has verdicts of $110 million (Fonar v.
+Mr. Schutz has extensive trial experience.
+Among his significant jury verdicts are the following: $110 million (Fonar v.
 GE); $66 million (Grantley v.
 Clear Channel); $35 million (St. Clair v.
-Canon); and $25 million (St. Clair v.
+Canon); $25 million (St. Clair v.
 Sony); and $8 Million (Personal Audio v.
 Apple).

-Mr. Schutz is extensively involved in community affairs.
-He is a former Chair and current board member of the Center of the American Experiment, a member of the Board of Directors of the Guthrie Theater and the YMCA of the Greater Twin Cities.
-He is a member of the Advisory Boards of the William Mitchell Law School Intellectual Property Institute, and the St. Thomas Law School Journal of Law and Public Policy and a former member of the Alumni Advisory Board of the Minnesota Law Review.
+Mr. Schutz is extensively involved in community and public affairs.
+He is a former Chair and current board member of the Center of the American Experiment.
+He is a member of the Board of Directors of the Guthrie Theater and the YMCA of the Greater Twin Cities.
+He is a member of the Advisory Boards of the William Mitchell Law School Intellectual Property Institute, and the St. Thomas Law School Journal of Law and Public Policy and a former member of the Advisory Board of the Minnesota Law Review.
 Mr. Schutz is also a past president of the University of Minnesota Law School Alumni Association.
 He is also the most recent past Chair of the Minnesota Commission on Judicial Selection (appointed by Governor Pawlenty).
 In 2010 Campaigns & Elections Magazine named Mr. Schutz one of the 100 most influential people in Minnesota politics.
 Mr. Schutz also served as Chairman of the Board of Directors of Pawlenty for President (2011-2012).